aliisajad/Olist_Ecommerce/README.md

           <li>
             <strong>Rapid Revenue Growth in 2017:</strong>
             <ul>
-              <li>Revenue grew from $111K in January 2017 to a peak of $987K in November 2017, representing nearly an 8x increase within a single year.</li>
+              <li>Olist demonstrated consistent month-over-month revenue growth throughout 2017, increasing from $111K in January to a peak of $987K in November, representing nearly an 8x increase within a single year.</li>
-              <li>Growth was driven primarily by rising order volumes rather than higher spend per order.</li>
+              <li>This growth is driven primarily by rising order volumes rather than higher spend per order.</li>
-              <li>The November 2017 peak aligned with Black Friday demand, with order count reaching 7,289 in the same month.</li>
+              <li>Following that peak, revenue stabilized at around $930K per month throughout 2018, well above the overall period average of $659K, indicating the growth was sustainable and not purely event driven.</li>
             </ul>
           </li>
           <li>
-            <strong>Sustained Performance in 2018:</strong>
+            <strong>Critical Retention Gap:</strong>
             <ul>
-              <li>Following the November peak, revenue stabilized at approximately $930K per month throughout 2018, well above the overall period average of $659K.</li>
+              <li>The most critical strategic finding is in customer retention: 97% of customers purchased only once, yet repeat buyers generated $260 per customer compared to $138 for one-time buyers, nearly double the value.</li>
-              <li>This indicates that growth was sustainable and not purely event-driven.</li>
+              <li>With an average return window of 81 days, there is a clear and time-bound opportunity to convert first-time buyers through targeted remarketing.
+Closing this gap is the single highest-leverage action available to Olist.</li>
             </ul>
           </li>
         </ol>